-Each driver must sign a statement certifying that the driver has received a copy of the above materials and the division maintains this signed copy.
+Each driver receives educational materials that explain the requirements of federal law and regulations together with a copy of the division's policy and procedures for meeting these requirements.
+Each driver must sign a statement certifying that he/she has received a copy of the above materials and the division maintains this signed copy.

-Before performing each alcohol or controlled substances test, the division notifies the driver that the test is required by federal law or regulation.
+Before performing each alcohol or controlled substances test, the division will notify the driver that the test is required by federal law or regulation.